 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a Persian man who went to a comprehensive school that does regularly send students to medical school.
+This student identifies as a white British woman who went to a fee-paying school.

 Course: Standard undergraduate entry